MannyP31/100-days-of-code/log.md

 Attended the 11th day of the pantech webinar and got to know about the use of machine learning in MATLAB.

+42.(May 29, 2021)-DAY 42 OF 100 DAYS OF CODE !🖤(#100DaysOfCode)

+Attended the quantum computing webinar conducted by christ university.